All instructors are experts in their field and have real-world, practical experience.

 John Herbert, Esq., Founding Partner of Ferreira & Herbert Law Group, LLC, and Of Counsel to Rivera & Colon, LLP, has for more than 30 years, has specialized in employment and labor relations law, as well as discrimination, immigration, mediation, dispute resolution, medical products liability, contracts, and general law and litigation matters.
 Mr. Herbert is also a court certified mediator, and has been involved with a number of mediation and arbitration matters across the country and abroad.

-Laura Schachter Hertzog, Esq., Director, Cornell ILR's Diversity and Inclusion Management Program.
-Ms. Hertzog, who formerly served as the Dean for Diversity and Compliance at Hunter College and as Director of Global Diversity for Credit Suisse, has done extensive work in the fields of EEO and Diversity and Inclusion.
+Laura Schachter Hertzog, Esq., is the Acting Special Counsel to the President and Dean of Faculty and Staff Relations at Hunter College, CUNY.
+As chief counsel for the college, she provides legal advice and support on a broad array of issues, such as litigation, employment and labor law, governance, fundraising, and contracts.
+Her responsibilities include working with attorneys in CUNY's Office of the General Counsel, handling employee grievances, regulatory matters, and administering and interpreting University bylaws.
+From 2008-2013, Ms. Hertzog was the Director of Cornell ILR's Diversity and Inclusion Management Program.
+Ms. Hertzog, formerly served as the Dean for Diversity and Compliance at Hunter College and as Director of Global Diversity for Credit Suisse.
 Ms. Hertzog earned an A.B. from Princeton University in East Asian Studies and a J.D., Cum Laude, from the University of Michigan School of Law, where she was a member of the Law Review.
 Ms. Hertzog held a federal clerkship in the Southern District of New York, and has been a member of the law faculty at Brooklyn Law School, Fordham Law School, and New York University School of Law.

 Peter B. Hoffman, Esq., Former Regional Director, National Labor Relations Board, Region 34, Hartford, Connecticut, had 30 years of experience with the NLRB.
 In addition, he had served as field attorney, trial specialist, and deputy assistant general counsel with the NLRB.